 Working Backwards From Your Customer

-As a creative person you've tasked yourself with an extremely difficult proposition: creating something that someone else considers valuable.
-There are two parts to that endeavor: creating something, and making sure someone thinks it's valuable.
+As a creative person, you’ve tasked yourself with an extremely difficult proposition: creating something that someone else considers valuable.
+There are two parts to that endeavour: creating something and making sure someone thinks it’s valuable.

 Your primary goal as a creative person is to create something people want.
 To do so you must work backwards from the person who you intend to consume your work, your customer.